nus-oss/nus-oss.github.io/index.md

 * paid internships in our OSS projects (more info [below](#paid-internships))
 * good internship offers from other companies for SIP/ATAP
 * entry to selection-based modules such as CS3281&2, CS3216, CS3217
-* Tutorships in related modules
+* tutorships in related modules

 ## {{ icon_tick }} How to get started